godgiven-project/microCms/README.md

-# Godgiven/userManagement
+# Godgiven/microEntity

-Typescript userManagement microservice with blow service:
+Typescript Entity Management microservice with blow service:

-- Authentication ( JWT )
+- add
-- User profile
+- update
-- Reset Password
+- get
-- One time password
+- delete

-## Steps to Register or Login
+- get-all

-1. makeVerifyCode
+You can check routs and data in [postman Collection](./postman/microEntity.postman_collection.json)

-2. VerifyUser
+## Setup and Run

-3. Check token in ui
+1. To setup all deps you should run `yarn`.
-4. Register or login
+2. After that use `yarn w` for run server on the local